 - Macintosh: Basic network connection instructions for the Mac.

-- Renaming Your PC: Using an appropriate PC name is required for connection to Taylor's network.
+- Renaming Your PC: Using an appropriate PC name is suggested for use on Taylor's network.
 Explains how to manually change your PC name.

 Misc Network Access: